bdnorris/DES-340/projects/project03.md

 ## Presentation

-Add your research, sketches and summary to your InVision board.
+Add your research, sketches, and summary to your InVision board.

-*   Make a section on your InVision board called Assignment 4, Summary.
+*   Make a section on your InVision board called **Project 3, Summary**.
 *   Arrange your summary in an InVision text note.
-*   Make a section on your InVision board called Assignment 4, Research and Sketches.
+*   Make a section on your InVision board called **Project 3, Research and Sketches**.
 *   Arrange 3–7 items of research.
 *   Arrange a few relevant sketches.

 Add your final graphics to your InVision board.

-*   Make a section on your InVision board called Assignment 4, Design 1.
+*   Make a section on your InVision board called **Project 4, #7**.
 *   Arrange the before, after and mobile designs neatly in the section.
 *   Do this for each design.

-## Examples
+*   These designs should be _above_ your sketches, summary, and research.